vonfalk/storm-javavis/doc/04-BNF_Syntax/index.md

 `<name>[<priority>] : <tokens>;`

-Where `<name>` is the name of the rule this option should be a part of (fully qualified if required), `<result>` is a function call or a variable name that contains the value that should be returned from this option when matched.
-It can be omitted if the rule is declared to return `void`. `<tokens>` is the sequence of tokens the option contains.
-The optional `<priority>` is a number indicating the priority of this option.
-If it is left out, the option is given priority 0.
+Where `<name>` is the name of the rule this production is a part of (fully qualified if required), `<result>` is a function call or a variable name that contains the value that should be returned from this production when matched.
+It can be omitted if the rule is declared to return `void`. `<tokens>` is the sequence of tokens the production contains.
+The optional `<priority>` is a number indicating the priority of this production.
+If it is left out, the production is given priority 0.
 Higher priority is executed before rules with a lower priority, so rules with higher priority are more greedy than ones with lower priority.

-The tokens for the rule is a comma or dash separated list of tokens.
+The tokens for the rule is a list of tokens separated with one out of three supported delimiters (`-`, `,` or `~`, see *Delimiters* below).
 Each token is either:

 * `<name>` - the name of another rule.
 * `<name>(<params>)` - the name of another rule, giving parameters to the rule.